hc2985/MRISuperResolution/README.md

 The final submitted model was a **CNN-only version** of the architecture, rather than the earlier GAN-based setup explored during tuning.

+## Competition

+This project was developed for the [MRI Super Resolution Challenge Part 2 - CS-GY 9223](https://www.kaggle.com/competitions/mri-super-resolution-challenge-part-2-cs-gy-9223) Kaggle competition and achieved **2nd place overall**.

 ## Repository Contents

 - `rrdbunetpatch.py` — main model definition for the residual U-Net / RRDB-based super-resolution network
 - `test.py` — inference / testing script
-- `extract_slices.py` — provided preprocessing helper for extracting slices from the MRI volumes
+- `extract_slices.py` — preprocessing helper for extracting slices from MRI volumes
 - `metric.py` — competition evaluation metric
 - `.gitignore`

 ## Notes

 The paper mentions a Bayesian optimization script (`bayes_opt.py`) used during hyperparameter tuning, but that file is **not included** in this repository.
-The current repo contains the final model, testing/inference code, and the provided competition utility scripts. :contentReference[oaicite:3]{index=3} :contentReference[oaicite:4]{index=4}
+This repo contains the final model, testing/inference code, and the provided competition utility scripts.

 ## Method Summary

 The model is based on a lightweight 3D U-Net with one downsampling and one upsampling stage.
 Standard feature blocks were replaced with **RRDB-enhanced blocks** to improve feature reuse and stability.

 After feature extraction, the model applies a **two-stage anisotropic upsampling strategy**:

 1. **3D trilinear interpolation** to increase depth
 2. Reshaping into 2D slices and applying **bicubic interpolation** per slice for in-plane upsampling

-A **3D CBAM module** is then used to refine features before final output projection. :contentReference[oaicite:5]{index=5}
+A **3D CBAM module** is then used to refine features before final output projection.

 ## Training Context

 During development, hyperparameters were tuned on an earlier GAN-based variant, but the final best-performing submission used a reduced-width **CNN-only generator** trained with the following loss:

 $$